Kaišiadorys Cathedral

 In 1906 a committee for the construction of the church was created.
 In the following years three different projects for the construction of the structure were developed.
-Only in 1914 it was adopted the final, made by Vaclovas Michnevičius.
+Only in 1914 it was adopted the final, made by Wacław Michniewicz.
 In 1932 the church was finally built and in 1934 became the headquarters of the curia.
 On 10 May 1936 the church was elevated to the cathedral and this time Pope Pius XI sent a gift for safekeeping.
 In 1944 the cathedral was severely damaged as a result of World War II, and during the period of Soviet occupation was closed to worship and destined for another use, until 1987, when Lithuania regained its independence and religious events were reestablished.

-The crypt of the cathedral contains the remains of Blessed Teofilius Matulionis, bishop of Kaišiadorys from 1943 to 1962, interred near the remains of his predecessor :lt:Juozapas Kukta.
+The crypt of the cathedral contains the remains of Blessed Teofilius Matulionis, bishop of Kaišiadorys from 1943 to 1962, interred near the remains of his predecessor Juozapas Kukta.
 A statue of Matulionis stands in the square before the main entrance to the cathedral.